abrahamsonn/wolfssl/IDE/XCODE/README.md

 4. Open the disclosure for "Preprocessor Macros" and use the "+" and "-" buttons to modify.
 Remember to do this for both Debug and Release.

+Additionally, if the options for using TLS 1.3 are listed in the `user_settings.h` file, then the file `tls13.c` will need to be added to the list of compiled sources for the testsuite Xcode project.
+This can be done with the following steps:
+1. Select the wolfSSL_testsuite project in the "Project Navigator"
+2. Select the "Build Phases" tab
+3. Expand the "Compile Sources" option.
+You can see the list of the example applications that are being built for the wolfSSL library testsuite in this location.
+4. Select "+" and navigate to the location of the `tls13.c` file.
+If nothing has been rearranged, then this file will be located in `<wolfssl-root>/src/tls13.c`.

 ## wolfSSL

 This project should build wolfSSL and wolfCrypt using the default settings.